BackdoorAli/snyk-ctf-event-2026/docs/ctf-preparation.md

 - account access worked
 - the event page loaded correctly
-- the team registration was recognized
+- the team registration was recognised
 - challenge categories were visible
 - the event interface could be navigated before and during the live window